doganparlak/doganparlak.github.io/_pages/projects.md

 ### University of Zurich, Finance and Machine Learning

 We set up a binary classification task which predicted the direction of “close prices” of the cryptocurrencies: ADA, BTC, DOGE, ETH and LTC utilizing high level frequency (minute level) data.
 Feature engineering was done to handcraft the most prevalent technical features used in technical analysis.
 Model-dependent and model-agnostic feature selection methods were utilized to select the most informative and relevant features.
-Decision Tree model was built as a baseline and aimed to improve the prediction accuracy in varying time horizons using Support Vector Machine, Logistic Regression, Artificial Neural Network, Recurrent Neural Network and Random Forest models.
+A Decision Tree model was built as a baseline and aimed to improve the prediction accuracy in varying time horizons using Support Vector Machine, Logistic Regression, Artificial Neural Network, Recurrent Neural Network and Random Forest models.

 [Report](/files/Project_Report_Final.pdf)